Direction-sweep Markov chains: Abstract

 \section{Abstract}

-We discuss a non-reversible Markov chain Monte Carlo (MCMC) algorithm for particle systems, in which the direction of motion evolves deterministically.
-This sequential direction-sweep MCMC generalizes the widely spread MCMC sweep methods for particle or spin indices.
-The sequential direction-sweep MCMC can be applied to a wide range of original reversible or non-reversible Markov chains, such as the Metropolis algorithm or the event-chain Monte Carlo algorithm.
-For a simplified two-dimensional dipole model, we show rigorously that sequential MCMC leaves the stationary probability distribution unchanged, yet it profoundly modifies the Markov-chain trajectory.
-Long excursions, with persistent rotation in one direction, alternate with long sequences of rapid zigzags resulting in persistent rotation in the opposite direction.
-We show that sequential MCMC can have shorter mixing times than the algorithms with random updates of directions.
-We point out possible applications of sequential MCMC in polymer physics and in molecular simulation.
+We discuss a non-reversible, lifted Markov-chain Monte Carlo (MCMC) algorithm for particle systems in which the direction of proposed displacements is changed deterministically.
+This algorithm sweeps through directions analogously to the popular MCMC sweep methods for particle or spin indices.
+Direction-sweep MCMC can be applied to a wide range of original reversible or non-reversible Markov chains, such as the Metropolis algorithm or the event-chain Monte Carlo algorithm.
+For a single two-dimensional dipole, we consider direction-sweep MCMC in the limit where restricted equilibrium is reached among the accessible configurations before changing the direction.
+We show rigorously that direction-sweep MCMC leaves the stationary probability distribution unchanged, and that it profoundly modifies the Markov-chain trajectory.
+Long excursions, with persistent rotation in one direction, alternate with long sequences of rapid zigzags resulting in persistent rotation in the opposite direction in the limit of small direction increments.
+The mapping to a Langevin equation then yields the exact scaling of excursions while the zigzags are described through a non-linear differential equation that is solved exactly.
+We show that the direction-sweep algorithm can have shorter mixing times than the algorithms with random updates of directions.
+We point out possible applications of direction-sweep MCMC in polymer physics and in molecular simulation.